leifgehrmann/setzen/README.md

 ### Credentials

 Once you are in the interactive shell, you will need to configure aws-cli so that it has the correct credentials.
-These instructions will give you instructions on how to create a user with programmatic access. **Once the application is deployed, it's recommend to revoke the credentials.**
-Basically, anyone with these credentials could nuke your account, so be very careful.
-(I don't know really if this is how you are supposed to use CloudFormation, but it really does not feel safe. 😅)
+These instructions will guide you on how to create a user with programmatic access. **Once the application is deployed, it's recommend to revoke the credentials.** Basically, anyone with these credentials could nuke your account, so be very careful.
+(I don't know really if this is how you are _supposed_ to use CloudFormation, but it really does not feel safe. 😅)

 1. In the AWS Console, navigate to IAM and create a new user: https://us-east-1.console.aws.amazon.com/iam/home#/users$new?step=details